martinoyovo/flutterease-challenge/CONTRIBUTING.md

 1. Navigate through the `challenges` folder and pick a problem to tackle.
 Each problem consist of a sub folder inside the `challenges` folder.

-   The challenge folder is named following this format: `XXXX-problem_name`, where `XXXX` is the number of the recent problem.
+   The challenge folder is named following this format: `XXXX-context_name`, where `XXXX` is the number of the recent problem.

 2. Dive in and start working on it.
-3. Once you've crafted your solution, contribute to repo by adding the GitHub link to `submissions.md` under `challenges/XXXX-problem_name/submissions.md`.
+3. Once you've crafted your solution, contribute to repo by adding the GitHub link to `SUBMISSIONS.md` under `challenges/XXXX-context_name/SUBMISSIONS.md`.

    You can also add links to your social medias posts for the challenge.